staudenmeir/eloquent-json-relations/README.md

 ### Many-To-Many Relationships

-This package also introduces two new relationship types: `BelongsToJson` and `HasManyJson`
+The package also introduces two new relationship types: `BelongsToJson` and `HasManyJson`

 On Laravel 5.6.25+, you can use them to implement many-to-many relationships with JSON arrays.